dmnburrows/spatial_transcriptomics/README.md

 # spatial_transcriptomics
-This repo contains code for analysing spatial transcriptomic data and applying probabilistic modelling to understand cell type expression in such data.
+This repo contains code for analysing spatial transcriptomic data and building probabilistic models to understand cell type expression in such data.

 ## What does this repo contain?
 Modules contain functions for analysing and modelling spatial transcriptomic data.